Below are some frequently asked questions and answers about Social Security disability benefits.

 - If I am injured at work, what benefits are available to me?

-To learn more, speak to one of our Modesto Social Security disability benefits attorneys at Rockwell, Kelly & Duarte.
+To learn more, speak to one of our Modesto Social Security disability benefits attorneys at the Law Offices of Kelly, Duarte, Urstoeger & Ruble LLP.
 Contact us online or call us at 209-225-9463 for help today.

 Can I receive Social Security Disability benefits?